 Toolkit

-Twelve free writing tools for everyday work.
+Thirteen free writing tools for everyday work.

 Counters and limits for live drafting.
 Analyzers for self-editing.
 Calculators for planning.
 All free, all run in your browser, no signup.
 The whole toolkit fits next to whatever writing app you already use.